Course Offerings

 This course explores the nature of cross-cultural communication from the perspective of interactional sociolinguistics.
 We take a broad view of “culture”, which includes geographic region, ethnicity, age, socioeconomic class, and gender.
 We examine the relationship between language and culture by investigating aspects of language use that vary by culture, including turn-taking, specific speech acts, silence, politeness, and nonverbal cues.
 In addition to considering language use in everyday conversation, we examine communication in institutional contexts, including education, business, law, and medicine.
 Class activities include lectures, discussion in whole-class and small-group formats, video presentations, hands-on data analysis, and guest lectures.
 Requirements include a solid attendance record, active participation in class discussions, weekly reading responses, two written papers, and a final presentation.

 Electives count toward the major, but do not count toward filling the three core area requirements.
-Electives include more than three area courses, more than two 300-level seminars as well as courses taken during study abroad that were not pre-approved as fulfilling an area requirement, but were pre-approved as fulfilling an elective.
+Electives include more than three area courses, more than two seminars as well as courses taken during study abroad that were not pre-approved as fulfilling an area requirement, but were pre-approved as fulfilling an elective.
 In addition, any other Psychology course at any level that does not already fulfill a specific requirement of the major may also serve as an elective.

 PSYC 3430.
 The Psychology of Fashion [formerly PSYC 260]